gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 China twice this year, talking with Confucian scholars and I am of the view, the Jesuit view, that there is definitely natural law thinking in, for example, Confucius, which is pretty much as advanced as our pagan thinkers.
-So, it'll look different elsewhere, and it'll never be perfect, but, that's just the... that's the human condition.
+So, it'll look different elsewhere, and it'll never be perfect, but, that's just the human condition.

 GC: We're both readers of John Gray.
 He just came out with an essay in *The New Statesman*, reiterating something he's been saying since the 90s.
 Now, he has many criticisms of liberalism.
-But what he sees as the actual, best thing we can do politically, given our situation, is a kind of modus vivendi liberalism that stops trying to invade subcultures and liberalize them.
+But what he sees as the actual, best thing we can do politically, given our situation, is a kind of *modus vivendi* liberalism that stops trying to invade subcultures and liberalize them.
 A regime that allows Muslims to be Muslims, and allows Mormons to be Mormons, and the Amish to be Amish, and accepts this diversity instead of trying to force liberal values on everyone.
 But this is under a general, broadly liberal umbrella.
 So, I think what he is essentially saying, in your terms, is that we *can* and should return to soft liberalism.

-GC: He would contend there's no consensus for, for instance, re-Christianizing the U.S, that this would be very divisive, and it's... it's not going to happen given the large number of people who would object to the project.
+He would contend there's no consensus for, for instance, re-Christianizing the U.S, that this would be very divisive, and it's not going to happen given the large number of people who would object to the project.
 So, how would you respond to Gray's contention here?

 PP: Well, to my mind, they're two separate things.
 So, having different cultural and religious groups